psychedelicsocietyofkansascity/pskc-site/_pages/code-of-conduct.md

 ---

+## 3. Age Restrictions

+- **Minimum Age Requirement:** All attendees for in-person events hosted by The Psychedelic Society of Kansas City must be **21 years of age or older** at the time of the event.
+This policy is in place to ensure compliance with legal standards and to prioritize the safety of participants.
+- **Verification of Age:** Attendees may be required to provide valid government-issued identification to verify their age before being admitted to any event.

+---

-## 3. Community and Ethical Accountability
+## 4. Community and Ethical Accountability

 - **Transparent Governance:** Establish transparent, community-driven processes to ensure accountability, foster ethical self-regulation, and address misconduct constructively through dialogue, peer review, and "psychedelic transformative justice" practices.
 - **Peer Support and Mentorship:** Cultivate positive peer pressure through mentorship, open dialogue, and education, avoiding punitive measures unless necessary to protect community safety.

 ---

-## 4. Integrity and Accuracy in Education
+## 5. Integrity and Accuracy in Education

 - **Evidence-Based Information:** Offer balanced, scientifically-backed content regarding psychedelics, tailored to diverse community needs, without bias, exaggeration, or misinformation.
 - **No Medical or Therapeutic Claims:** Ensure that no members, volunteers, or representatives present information as medical or therapeutic advice unless explicitly qualified to do so.

 ---

-## 5. Non-Exploitation and Respect for Cultural Practices
+## 6. Non-Exploitation and Respect for Cultural Practices

 - **Respect for Cultural Practices:** Uphold respect for indigenous and traditional practices.
 - **Prohibition Against Exploitation:** Prohibit any form of financial, emotional, or power-based exploitation of individuals, particularly vulnerable community members or those in altered states of consciousness.

 ---

-## 6. Community Building and Accessibility
+## 7. Community Building and Accessibility

 - **Inclusion and Accessibility:** Foster an inclusive environment that welcomes diverse perspectives, ensuring community activities remain accessible and beneficial to all members.
 - **Local Engagement Focus:** Prioritize in-person, community-driven gatherings that facilitate genuine connection and dialogue.

 ---

-## 7. Personal Responsibility and Risk Acknowledgment
+## 8. Personal Responsibility and Risk Acknowledgment

 - **Informed Consent:** Require attendees, members, and/or staff to acknowledge risks involved in psychedelic discussions and any related experiences, affirming their responsibility for personal health and choices.
 - **Emergency Preparedness:** Develop and communicate plans for managing medical or psychological crises during The Psychedelic Society of Kansas City-sponsored events.

 ---

-## 8. Privacy and Confidentiality
+## 9. Privacy and Confidentiality

 - **Protection of Personal Information:** Safeguard the privacy of all attendees, members, and/or staff, ensuring personal information, including digital communications, are managed responsibly and confidentially to the extent possible.

 ---

-## 9. Ongoing Education and Peer Support
+## 10. Ongoing Education and Peer Support

 - **Continuous Learning:** Encourage community members to pursue ongoing education to stay informed of best practices, safety protocols, state and federal legal landscapes, and evolving ethical standards.
 - **Integration Support:** Provide resources and safe spaces for community members to process and integrate their psychedelic experiences, emphasizing reflective practices and connection-building.